Deepika6689/gmc-extractor/README.md

 "rigid, single-insurer template" problem the assignment explicitly says to avoid.
-An LLM reading the full extracted text (including flattened tables) generalizes across phrasing the way a human policy analyst would, which is why the extraction core is Claude with **forced tool-use** against the same pydantic schema (`schema.py`) that defines the JSON output — this guarantees every response is valid, schema-conformant JSON rather than free-text that needs a second parsing pass.
+An LLM reading the full extracted text (including flattened tables) generalizes across phrasing the way a human policy analyst would, which is why the extraction core forces structured output against the same pydantic schema (`schema.py`) that defines the JSON output — this guarantees every response is valid, schema-conformant JSON rather than free-text that needs a second parsing pass.

+**Two LLM providers are supported, with automatic selection.** Anthropic's Claude uses forced tool-use for provider-side constrained decoding.
+Google's Gemini is used as the default/preferred engine specifically because it's available on a **free tier with no credit card required** — see `gemini_extractor.py`'s docstring for a real platform limitation this project ran into and worked around: Gemini's `response_schema` constrained-decoding mode rejects this schema outright (`400 INVALID_ARGUMENT: ... too many states for serving`, a hard limit given schema.GMCExtraction's ~40 repeated nested objects).
+The fix was to request free-form JSON instead, show the model an exact empty-shape example in the prompt, and validate the response against the same pydantic model client-side — enforcing the schema guarantee outside the API rather than relying on Gemini's built-in constraint.

 **Every extracted benefit field carries its source clause and page number** (`raw_text`, `source_page` on every `CoverageField`).
 This directly targets the